penrose/penrose/tutorial/tutorial.md

 # Installation
 We have a detailed wiki page on how to get Penrose up and running on your computer [here](https://github.com/penrose/penrose/wiki/Building-and-running). :partying_face: Come back when you are done.

-After following the Building & Running page, you should now have forked Penrose and have created a new folder in the `penrose/examples` path.
-So you should have something like this.
+After following the Building & Running page, you should now have your own directory to run your code.
+It might look something like this,

 ![initialize files](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/initializa_file.png)